-As of December 31, 2020, MLF's portfolio consisted primarily of cash equivalents, short-term investments in non-marketable securities, and municipal notes.
+As of December 31, 2021, MLF's portfolio consisted primarily of cash equivalents, short-term investments, short-term investments in non-marketable securities, and municipal notes.
 MLF's investments contain varying levels of credit, interest rate, general market, and concentration risk.
-The following is a description of the significant holdings at December 31, 2020 and the associated risk for each holding.
+The following is a description of the significant holdings as of December 31, 2021 and the associated risk for each holding.